 Africa is a land of culture, traditional and the aspects of its cultural experience are complex.
-From generation to generation, beads play significant role in the lives of girls, as they grow to full adults.
-In the African society beads are worn round the waist of women, neck and hands.
-They are also used by men and the Royal families on ceremonial occasions, because it is perceived as ornamental, symbolic adornment; and as well as signs of wealth, high class society, and of femininity.
+From generation to generation, beads play a significant role in the lives of girls, as they grow into full adults.
+In the African society, beads are worn around the waist of women, neck, and hands.
+They are also used by men and the Royal families on ceremonial occasions because it is perceived as ornamental, symbolic adornment; and as well as signs of wealth, high-class society, and of femininity.

 According to the elders, wearing beads around the waist help to shape the figure of women, but the way it helps remains a mystery.
 However, it is confirmed that girls who wear beads around the waist, often grow to have attractive beautiful curvy hips.
 In regard to girls when the beads become small around the waist that determine that the girl is gradually entering maturity or growing.

-There are many things that turn men on, believe it; some are gently, painful and weird, especially in the Western world.
+There are many things that turn men on, believe it; some are gentle, painful and weird, especially in the Western world.
 Some guys even like women to whip them just to turn them on.
 Does this sound like insanity?
 What about those who like to lick the armpit of ladies, because of their sweet perfume just to turn them on?
-At times when reading articles, I keep repeating over and over to be sure, if I’m developing a mental problem, or reading exactly what is written, because it’s hard to believe.
+At times when reading articles, I keep repeating over and over to be sure, if I’m developing a mental problem or reading exactly what is written because it’s hard to believe.

-In Africa it is the beads around the waist of women that play significant role in turning men on.
-The beautiful coloured beads over the curved hips act like a magnet making men soft like a piece of bread in water.
-Many African women could tell you how their men hate to see them without beads around the waist, because the men like to see the hips more accentuated.
-In fact beads around the waist of women are no more traditional thing, but a fashion, because they want to make their men happy.
+In Africa, it is the beads around the waist of women that play a significant role in turning men on.
+The beautiful colored beads over the curved hips act like a magnet making men soft like a piece of bread in water.
+Many African women could tell you how their men hate to see them without beads around the waist because the men like to see the hips more accentuated.
+In fact, beads around the waist of women are no more considered traditional, but a fashion, because they want to make their men happy.